adamhill/ArchitecturalKatas-2023/domain/camera-domain.md

-# Camaera Domain: Notification When Idenitification happens
+# Camera Domain: Notification When Idenitification happens

 The Camera domain allows the Camera to communicate with the Notification Domain to alert the Users when a photo is identified

-Our design recommends the used of a simple email message that is sent to the Notification endpoint
+Our design recommends the use of a simple email message that is sent to the Notification endpoint

 ## Components
 - A network connection to send out the message immediately